Charterhouse School: Houses

 In Autumn 2010, a new house was opened for sixth-form pupils, called Fletcherites, named after Frank Fletcher, a former headmaster.
 The house moved into the old Great Comp building, now renovated.
 Verites, Saunderites and Gownboys predate the move to Godalming in 1872 and are known as the "old" houses.
 Saunderites is named after its first Housemaster Dr. Saunders (Headmaster 1832–53) and it was the Headmaster's house, in that the headmaster would run not only the school but also one of the houses.
 Gownboys was named not after their original housemaster, but because it was the scholars' house, although scholars were distributed across all the houses after the transfer to Godalming.
 As was tradition, scholars wore gowns with their uniform and were treated as superior to other boys.
 There is no longer such a tradition and the scholars are now distributed throughout the various houses, on a random but numerically equal basis.
 There are still scholars in Gownboys, but in no greater proportion than any other house.

 All new Houses apart from Bodeites are named after their founders (although Robinites was originally Robinsonites).
 Bodeites was originally Buissonites, named after the Head of Languages at the time.
 He ran off with the matron, and so the house was renamed Bodeites after the replacement, Mr Bode.

 To keep up with the increasing number of female applicants to the school, Charterhouse began transitioning former boys' houses Weekites and Girdlestoneites into girl only houses.
-Weekites became coeducational at the start of OQ 2022 with 36 girls joining in Year 9, Year 10 and Lower Sixth.
-Girdlestoneites also became coed in OQ of 2023.
-In 2024 it was announced that Lockites would become an all girls house by 2028.
+Weekites became coeducational at the start of OQ 2022 with 36 girls joining in Year 9, Year 10 and Lower Sixth, now fully transitioning into an all girls house since OQ 2025.
+Girdlestoneites also became coed in OQ of 2023, becoming girls only from September 2026.
+In 2024 it was announced that Lockites would become an all girls house by 2028, with Lockites accepting its first girls in OQ 2025.